 For a complete listing of fees related to Driver and Vehicle Services, please visit our

-In addition, your county of residence may impose a fee of $5 for each vehicle registered to an address in that county.
-The $5 is collected by PennDOT at the time a vehicle is initially registered at the time the registration is renewed and at the time the registration plate is transferred.
+fees page.
+In addition, your county of residence may impose an annual fee of $5 for each vehicle registered to an address in that county.
+The $5 is collected by PennDOT at the time a vehicle is initially registered and annually at the time the registration is renewed.
+The fee is based on the number of years a customer registers their vehicle.
+Customers who register their vehicle for multiple years will pay the annual $5 fee for every year of registration.
+This means customers will pay a fee of $10 for a two-year or $25 for a five-year vehicle registration.
 The funds will be used by the county for transportation purposes or be allocated by the county in accordance with

 Vehicle Safety Inspection